snehasivaram246/Tic-tacToe/README.md

  PROJECT: Tic Tac Toe with Minimax AI and UI Enhancements

-Description:
+DESCRIPTION:
 Developed an advanced version of the classic Tic Tac Toe game incorporating AI using the Minimax algorithm.
 The game allows Player vs Player and Player vs AI modes, with difficulty levels.
 Includes a clean, responsive user interface and game state tracking.

-Technologies & Tools Used:
+TECHNOLOGIES & TOOLS USED:

 HTML, CSS, JavaScript